minbayevb/Cyclistic_Bike_Share/README.md

 ## Description

-More detailed about my Scrping steps, you will find out here [all_trips.R](https://github.com/minbayevb/Cyclistic_Bike_Share/blob/master/all_trips.R)
+More detailed about my Analysis steps, you will find out here [all_trips.R](https://github.com/minbayevb/Cyclistic_Bike_Share/blob/master/all_trips.R)